Follow TV Tropes

 • In theory, repairs on expensive items could serve this role.
 In practice, using items and combat are the main source of fun, so designers would likely not make them too expensive, reducing gold sinks effectiveness.

 Not inflation of prices, but closely related, is MUDflation.
-The person who chose that name was clearly familiar with inflation, because the metaphor is spot on: A game adds items with better stats, with better stats characters desire more challenges, which are added to the game.
-With greater challenges are usually expected better stats on loot, which required more challenges, etc., leading to an increase in stats with no actual gameplay changes (because the higher stats are balanced by higher stats of stuff to fight against) Not too far off from increased money supply leading to increased demand for goods, higher prices, more money needed to continue stimulate an economy, etc.
+The person who chose that name was clearly familiar with inflation, because the metaphor is a close analogy and follows similar logic: A game adds items with better stats, with better stats characters desire more challenges, which are added to the game.
+With greater challenges are usually expected better stats on loot, which required more challenges, etc., leading to an increase in stats with no actual gameplay changes (because the higher stats for player characters are balanced by higher stats of stuff to fight against) Not too far off from increased money supply leading to increased demand for goods, higher prices, more money needed to continue stimulate an economy, etc. leading to higher numbers but about the same amount of goods and services physically produced.

 Exchange Rates